why Palantir Technologies Inc. [PLTR] is a Good Choice for Investors After New Price Target of $23.00

-Palantir Technologies Inc. [NYSE: PLTR] slipped around -0.09 points on Thursday, while shares priced at $21.47 at the close of the session, down -0.42%.
+Palantir Technologies Inc. [NYSE: PLTR] jumped around 0.17 points on Monday, while shares priced at $21.54 at the close of the session, up 0.80%.
 The company report on June 30, 2021 that Palantir and Grupo Globo Extend Digital Transformation Partnership.

 >> 7 Top Picks for the Post-Pandemic Economy <<